Your super handy dandy SMS glossary

 SMS Gateway - An SMS gateway is a type of SMSC that moves messages from one place to another.
 The gateway moves messages into a client application so they can then be handled as required.

-Short Message Service Centre (SMSC) - An SMSC is an element of a GSM network responsible for the processing of SMS messages.
-The SMSC stores the messages, extracts the destination from it, and then tries to deliver the message.
-An SMSC is the primary connection point within a carrier, aggregator or company that needs to send or receive text messages.
+Short Message Service Centre (SMSC) - An SMSC is an element of a GSM network that’s responsible for processing SMS messages— it stores the message and extracts the destination from it and then tries to deliver it.
+An SMSC is the primary connection point between a carrier, aggregator, or company that needs to send or receive text messages.

-2 Factor Authentication (2FA) - 2FA is the term given to the process of receiving authentication for an online service through the receipt of an SMS code to a mobile handset.
-This is commonly used for banking transaction authentication or website user registrations.
+2 Factor Authentication (2FA) - 2FA is the term given to the process of receiving authentication for an online service.
+With SMS, a code is sent to a mobile phone.
+This is commonly used for banking transaction authentications or website user registrations.

 Application to Peer Messaging (A2P) - Application to Peer or A2P messaging refers to services that use a computer or server connected to the internet to talk to carriers that enable messages to be sent to mobile phones using computer programs or web applications.
 This type of messaging is commonly used for reminders, marketing and authentication type services.

-Delivery Receipts (DLR) - DLR’s are processed by SMSC’s to notify the status of an SMS message.
-They are used to notify of message delivery and failure.
-There are lots of different types of delivery receipts used by different carriers.
+Delivery Receipts (DLR) - DLRs are processed by SMSCs to notify the status of an SMS like delivery and failure.
+Different carriers use many different delivery receipts.
 It is widely accepted that the DLR structures used in the SMPP protocol should be used, however, in reality, this is rarely true.
 So when setting up a carrier or aggregator in your SMS gateway, careful attention must be paid to the DLR codes you are receiving so you can show correct reports to your users.
-Also different carriers and aggregators can use different time stamps.
+Different carriers and aggregators can use different time stamps.
 Generally, they should be in UTC however sometimes they may be in local time, depending on who you are connecting to.

 Global System for Mobile Communications (GSM) - This is the international standard for digital cellular communications.
 Currently, GSM networks operate on the 850MHz, 900MHz, 1800MHz, and 1900MHz frequency bands.
-Devices that support all four bands are called quad-band, with those that support 3 or 2 bands called tri-band and dual-band, respectively.
+Devices that support all four bands are called quad-band, with those that support 2 or 3bands called dual-band and tri-band, respectively.
 In the United States, Cingular operates on the 850 and 1900MHz bands, while T-Mobile operates only on the 1900MHz band.
 The GSM network has many evolutions such as CDMA, 3G and 4G however in the SMS business world it is generally referred to as the GSM network.